celsiusnarhwal/firewhale/README.md

 and write access to `containers` and `images`.

 > [!IMPORTANT]
-> Only containers with either or both of the `firewhale.read` and `firewhale.write` labels can access the Docker socket
+> Only services with either or both of the `firewhale.read` and `firewhale.write` labels can access the Docker socket
 > through Firewhale.

+> [!TIP]
+> Services can implicitly read from any endpoints that they can also write to.

 ### The `all` value